vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### MANDATORY TODO BEFORE ANYTHING ELSE:

 **Connect to your IP or website address to do the basic WordPress setup:**

-- Use the SQL user and database name from your `.env` file.
-- The database hostname is `wordpress_database`.

 **Edit your wp-config.php file, so WordPress can be reached behind a reverse proxy:**